 |

-Some years ago, when creating an electronic replica of the Enigma,
+an electronic replica of the Enigma,

-we experienced great difficulty in understanding the precise
+we had trouble understanding the precise

 If you are interested in building your own electronic Enigma machine,